aleshaleksey/fansys23/08-spell-list.md

 **Upcast**: For every extra MP die above 2 MP dice, the caster may either:

-- Reduce the casting time to 1 Secondary action.
+- Reduce the casting time to a secondary action.
 - Extend the blink distance by 30ft.

 ___